agility/agility-docs/guides/How you can Work with Agility Content.md

 The **Sync Model** allows a web server to maintain a copy of all published content in a local Content Repository.
 To facilitate this, you must register each Syncing Web Server in Agility as well as configure the website to be able to accept Sync requests and ability store/read content in its file system.

 ### Requirements
-- Website must be an ASP.NET Framework/Core MVC project
+- The website must be an ASP.NET Framework/Core MVC project
-- Must reference the Agility.Web/AspNetCore dll
+- Must reference the Agility.Web/AspNetCore DLL
-- Each website environment must be registed as a Syncing Web Server
+- Each website environment must be registered as a Syncing Web Server
-- Web app must have access to local file system
+- The web app must have access to the local file system

 ### Benefits
 - Highly performant, scalable, and optimized way of accessing content
-- No dependancies on Agility CMS, all content is stored and accessed locally
+- No dependencies on Agility CMS, all content is stored and accessed locally

 ### Sample Use-cases
-- You are building a .NET website, you have a team of .NET developers, Visual Studio is what they work in, and you need your site to be able to handle high traffic scenarious *out of the box*
+- You are building a .NET website, you have a team of .NET developers, Visual Studio is what they work in, and you need your site to be able to handle high traffic scenarios *out of the box*
 - You have an existing ASP.NET MVC web app and you want to add Agility to it